menquist/Michael_Enquist/R /README.md

 # R: Implementations of Machine Learning Models and Algorithms

 ## About
 This folder contains financial modelling, statistical analysis, and machine learning techniques using R programming.
 During my undergrad, I was fascinated with computational finance and by how statistical methods, algorithms and optimization heuristics provided various types of solutions towards economics and finance.
-Most of these projects were used in university, and applying towards oil & gas and financial industry
+Most of these projects were used in university, and applying towards oil & gas and financial industry.

 ## Table of Contents
 - [R implementations of machine learning models and algorithms](#r-implementations-of-machine-learning-models-and-algorithms)